mamund/to-do-rest/README.md

 }
 ```

+The response is *always* the complete list of `links` and `collection` (e.g. all the items).
-The links array contains the list of actions that are appropriate for this response.
+ * The `links` array contains the list of actions that are appropriate for this response.

-The collection array contains the list of to-do items.
+ * The `collection` array contains the list of to-do items.